 (a) REPs may use the safety-net spreadsheet for all Electric Service Identifiers (ESI IDs).

 (b) When ERCOT systems are unavailable, TDSPs will not be able to identify ESI IDs with a Continuous Service Agreement (CSA) and will be unable to execute the move in to CSA, therefore the Premise may be deengergized.
-If ERCOT systems are unavailable and the Premise is deenergized, then the CSA CR may provide a safety-net move-in to the TDSP as prescribed in Section 7.4.1, Purpose of the Safety-Net Move In Process, to restore service.
+If ERCOT systems are unavailable and the Premise is deenergized, then the CSA CR may provide a safety-net move-in to the TDSP as prescribed in Section 7.4Safety-Nets , to restore service.
 Once systems become available the CSA CR will be responsible for submitting the 814_16, Move In Request.

 (c) Upon restoration of transaction processing, Market Participants must ensure that there are corresponding TX SETs for all safety-net orders sent or received during the outage.